The UN World Water Report 2020 – What Does it Say About Agriculture?

 Only ~ 30 percent of the significant agronomic phenomena occur above ground, while the majority (~70%) of it takes place underground.
 Despite this, traditional precision agriculture and farming data applications only observe how the above-the-ground weather affects plant growth.
 This data doesn’t enable farmers to optimize irrigation efficiently!

-Soil Scout provides farmers the easiest solution for monitoring underground soil information such as moisture, salinity, and temperature continuously using a wireless solution.
+Soil Scout provides farmers the most advance solution for monitoring underground soil conditions such as moisture, salinity, and temperature continuously using a wireless solution.
 With Soil Scout, you can follow long-term correlations between soil moisture and crop yield, optimizing your irrigation while increasing productivity – and saving water!

 Learn more about Soil Scout’s wireless underground soil monitoring solution!